Matt32609/5-questions-about-Malaysia/README.md

 This repository was created just for fun using what I learned during the 42KL Discovery Piscine (February 2026).

-This quiz will ask you the general questions about Malaysia.
+This quiz will ask you general questions about Malaysia.

 Concepts Used: